 Acknowledgments My sincere thanks to the Indigenous Advisory Group members: Clair Andersen; Yvonne Cadet-James; Graeme Gower; Heidi Norman; Sandy O’Sullivan; Cindy Shannon; Juanita Sellwood; and Felecia Watkin-Lui.
 Many thanks also to the two evaluators for their useful and insightful feedback throughout the fellowship: Susan Page (formative evaluator) and Carmen Robertson (summative evaluator).
 Aunty Denise Proud painted the beautiful artwork “Building Pathways to Research” for which I am very grateful.
 I also wish to thank the Aboriginal and Torres Strait Islander graduates from Research Higher Degrees and staff who work with Aboriginal and Torres Strait Islander research students for sharing their experiences with me.
 The Aboriginal and Torres Strait Islander Unit at The University of Queensland provided a supportive environment to undertake the fellowship.

 Katelyn Barney is a Senior Lecturer in the Aboriginal and Torres Strait Islander Studies Unit at The University of Queensland.
-Her research focuses on facilitating support for Indigenous Australian students, collaborative music research with Indigenous performers, and teaching and learning approaches in Indigenous Australian studies.
+She is currently an Equity Fellow with the National Centre for Student Equity in Higher Education.
+Her research focuses on facilitating pathways and support for Indigenous Australian students into and through higher education and collaborative music research with Indigenous performers.
 She is Managing Editor of the Australian Journal of Indigenous Education and edited the book Collaborative Ethnomusicology: New Approaches to Research between Indigenous and non-Indigenous Australians.